OFS/ofs.github.io/docs/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001.md

   set_location_assignment PIN_L52 -to ddr4_mem[3].dq[39]
   ```

- 9. If you are going to compile using OFSS with the presets file generated in Step 6, ensure that the `$OFS_ROOTDIR/tools/ofss_config/memory/memory.ofss` file specifies the preset `n6001`.
+ 9. Edit the `$OFS_ROOTDIR/tools/ofss_config/memory/memory.ofss` file to use the `n6001-ecc` preset that was generated previously.

    ```bash
    [ip]